 The word bodhi means “awakening” and citta literally means “mind” or “thought.”
 Bodhicitta is comprised of three aspects: the simple thought or idea of awakening, the consciousness permeated with this thought, and the force of the thought to transform one’s life.

-Shantideva states that he is in such awe of bodhicitta, that at first, he cannot understand how it could have possibly arisen in him.
+Shantideva states that he is in such awe of bodhicitta, that at first, he could not understand how it could have possibly arisen in him.
 He compares himself to a blind man who finds a precious jewel in a heap of mud.

 He also says that once bodhicitta has arisen, there is no reason why one should ever lose it or its force be diminished.
 But this power to remain within the mind is only possible when a person has a strong determination to nurture and maintain the thought of awakening.